ethereum/populus/docs/tutorial.part-2.rst

 ''''''''

 Populus created the account for you, but you can create more accounts with ``geth account new``.
 You can keep as many wallets as you want in the keystore.
-One wallet, which you can set, is the primary default account is called "etherbase" or "coinbase", but you can use any wallet you save in the keystore, as long as you have the password to unlock it.
+One wallet, which you can set, is the primary default account, called "etherbase" or "coinbase".
+You can use any wallet you save in the keystore, as long as you have the password to unlock it.
 See `geth accounts managment <https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts>`_ .

 .. note::